fr4nk5ch31n3r/gtransfer/share/doc/README.md

 ### Optimized data transfer performance ###

-Gtransfer supports usage of pre-optimized data transfer parameters for specific connections.
+Another aim of gtransfer is to allow well-performing data transfers without detailed knowledge about the underlying facilities.
+Therefore gtransfer supports usage of pre-optimized data transfer parameters for specific connections.
 See [dparam(5)] for details.
 In addition gtransfer can also automatically optimize a data transfer depending on the size of the files.

 [dparam(5)]: /share/doc/dparam.5.md